bittnkr/uniq/README.md

 * Then we check if the buffer is full or empty, `sleep()`ing until state change.

-* if the seat is ok, try increment the atomic register, using c.
+* if the seat is ok, try increment the atomic register.

-If CAS failed, go to the next seat, restarting the loop.
+If CompareAndSwap() fail, go to the next seat, restarting the loop.

 ## Some notes